 - Review the book Totally Joe by James Howe, about a boy named Joe who deals with many adolescent issues—friendships, school, and coming to terms about his homosexuality.
 The book is a follow-up to Howe’s book The Misfits.

 - Decide whether the students will be reading this novel independently, as a read aloud, or in literature circles.
 This lesson can easily be implemented using one copy of the text as a read aloud.
 Adjust the lesson plan as needed to match with how the text is shared with the students.

 - Make appropriate copies of the Sample Alphabiography Entry and Alphabiography Self-Assessment.

-- Test the Alphabet Organizer on your computers to familiarize yourself with the tools and ensure that you have the Flash plug-in installed.
-You can download the plug-in from the technical support page.
-For this activity, Option 3 on the Alphabet Organizer is the best choice.
+- Test the online Alphabet Organizer on your computers or download the Alphabet Organizer mobile app to familiarize yourself with the tools.
+For this activity, Option 2 on the Alphabet Organizer is the best choice.